 To create a database, log in as

-postgres (Linux consumer) after which get admission to the database the usage of the
+postgres (Linux consumer) after which get right of entry to the database the use of the

 psql command.
 PSQL is an interactive terminal for operating with the PostgreSQL database.